-In the spring of 2002, a young man from Marshfield, Missouri gathered a small group of people consisting of performers, local enthusiasts and supporters of the performing arts.
+In the spring of 2002, Nicholas W. Inman gathered a small group of people consisting of performers, local enthusiasts and supporters of the performing arts.
 The purpose of the informal meeting was to discuss the individual and collective aspirations for a local community group that would present and mount its own productions.
 Coincidentally, a new high school had just been opened, and the attached state-of-the-art auditorium had been dedicated in February 2002.
-Monies for this auditorium had been donated by a local family who wished the auditorium to be used not only as a venue for the school’s performances, but also for the community’s performing art endeavors.
-For this reason, several members of the school foundation had approached various attendees of this early meeting, encouraging the formation of a local group which would present various types of live entertainment in this new venue.
+Monies for this auditorium had been donated by a local family who wished the auditorium to be used not only as a venue for the school’s performances but also for the community’s performing art endeavors.
+Working alongside the Marshfield Public School Foundation, theater enthusiasts, including Inman, were brought together to form a local group which would present various types of live entertainment in this new venue.

 The production, “An Evening with Gershwin,” was presented in October 2003 to an enthusiastic, one-night-only crowd of over 500.
 With the critical and financial success of “Gershwin,” MPAS started making plans for a musical theatre production.
 However, due to the cost and availability of the community auditorium, they began to make plans for smaller productions and events.
 It was hoped that these events would help raise funds for the large musical theatre production planned for the summer of 2004.

 House concerts and children’s theatre activities were organized.
 The intimate house concerts were held in the Jubilee Theatre and showcased local musicians – bluegrass, folk, country, and Celtic.
 A production of “Sleeping Beauty” was presented as a joint venture with Evangel University in Springfield, Missouri.
 A children’s theatre workshop was held to provide basic training and experience in preparation for “The Wizard of Oz” production planned for July 2004.